 So, what is the best fertilizer for St Augustine grass?
 When selecting a St. Augustine grass fertilizer, you do not want to make a mistake.
 You have to have a good purchasing decision.

 For St Augustine grass, you have to keep in mind to consider slow-release Nitrogen that can offer a longer-lasting and slower feeding to your St Augustine grass.
 Besides that, it is considered safer for the environment and your lawns.

 Fertilizers product is usually known by their formulation of NPK such as 6-6-6 or 12-4-8 NPK formulation.
 This fertilizer is called a complete fertilizer because the blend contains N, P and K. The numbers indicate the percentage of each of these nutrients.

 For example, a 12-4-8 fertilizer mixture, contains 12% Total Nitrogen, 4% Available Phosphorus and 8% Soluble Potash.
 For one 100 pounds of 12-4-8 NPK fertilizer bag would contain 12 lbs of nitrogen total, 4 pounds of available phosphate, and 8 pounds of potash.

 St Augustine grass is very efficient at absorbing nitrogen so it needs more frequent and higher rates of nitrogen.
-If you expect a good growth and vibrant color of grass, it can be achieved with a 70/30 ratio of Nitrogen and other nutrients.
+If you expect good growth and vibrant colour of grass, it can be achieved with a 70/30 ratio of Nitrogen and other nutrients.

 A ratio of 3-1-2 NPK is probably the best formulation mix for St Augustine grass.
 But, there are fertilizer mixes like a 26-2-14, 26-2-11, 12-4-8, 15-0-15, and 10-5-10 fertilizer for St Augustine.
 It would depend on the result of a soil test.
 If the soil has little or no Phosphorous, a good amount of Phosphorus may be required for the lawn.